Sowed/BrowserifyTuttie/README.md

 This script basically runs an `npm install`, to install the project and dev dependencies, and calls another script `clean` that deletes build directory if present and creates a new one, and another `imagemin` that minifies and optimizes images and copies them to the build directory.

+`clean` calls the `rm:build` script that uses [rimraf](https://www.npmjs.com/package/rimraf) to perform a cross platform delete CLI operation on the build directory.

 `clean:js` is a variation of clean that only deletes the js directory in the build with `rm:js`.
 This saves time in tasks using it, as the already minified images that take time to recreate with `imagemin` are not deleted.

+The `imagemin` script uses [imagemin-cli](https://www.npmjs.com/package/imagemin-cli) which is a CLI utility that wraps around [imagemin](https://www.npmjs.com/package/imagemin) and allows us to minify the images within the npm script as imagemin does with gulp tasks.

 ```
 npm run bundle
 ```

+Uses browserify to bundle the `app.js` file with all the `require`d module dependencies into a single file.
+To extract source maps from the generated   `bundle.js`, it uses the browserify [mapstraction](https://www.npmjs.com/package/mapstraction) plugin

 `npm run build`
+This build task is much similar to the bundle task.
+In fact it's identical to it, except that on finishing the bundling, it uses [watchify](https://www.npmjs.com/package/watchify) to stay actively watching for changes in the background and rebuilding the bundle.

+`npm run build:min` builds a minified bundle.
+It uses [minifyify](https://www.npmjs.com/package/minifyify) to uglify the bundle and extract out the source maps to a named output directory.

 `npm run clean:watch` makes sure that the build and all the code watching starts on a clean slate.